 Analyses for feasibility of and barriers to the intervention will be exploratory.
-Feasibility of the intervention will be assessed through individual semi-structured interviews with the systems navigators, counselors, and additional stakeholders.
+Feasibility of the intervention will be assessed through individual semi-structured interviews with the systems navigators, counselors, additional stakeholders, and a subset of index participants randomized to the intervention arm.
 Barriers will be assessed through the barrier questionnaire with the participants, systems navigators' and counselors' data forms/log books, and interviews with additional stakeholders.